4. Pre-Journey Checks

 | Battery Checks | ||

-| Battery Charge | Batteries are charged and does not have visible damage or bulging | |
+| Battery Charge | Batteries are charged and do not have visible damage or bulging | |

 | Compartment Locks | Batteries are locked into their respective compartments | |